lola-tech/handbook/content/index.md

 #### 🪦 Compassionate Leave

 In the event of critical illness or death of a member of your immediate family, the company will be generous in its considerations of special leave.
+Let your scrum master or advocate know your plans as soon as you can so they can arrange to cover your absence.

-The company may grant an additional extended period of leave on a case by case basis.
-The company may be willing to grant unpaid leave in some circumstances.
+You can take ten days of bereavement leave for the death of a spouse or partner, child or child-in-law, parent or parent-in-law, or sibling or sibling-in-law.
+You can take three days of bereavement leave for the death of a grandparent, niece or nephew, cousin, or close friend.
+These caps are not to say you must return to work after so many days; you can use any of your available vacation time if you find you need more time off after bereavement leave.
+And if you know you'll be away from work for much longer than outlined above, please talk to your advocate to discuss that special case.

 Time off for dependants: